Running modulates primate and rodent visual cortex differently

 Reviewer #1 (Public Review):

 - Replication in primates of the original finding in mice partly took so long, because of the inherent difficulties with recording from the brain of a running primate.
-The treadmill for the marmosets in the current study is a very elegant solution to this problem.
+In fact one recent, highly related study on macaques looked at spontaneous limb movements as the macaque was sitting.
+The treadmill for the marmosets in the current study is a very elegant solution to the problem of running in primates.
 It allows for true replication of the 'running vs stationary' experiment and undoubtedly opens up many possibilities for other experiments recording from a head-fixed but active marmoset.

-- In addition to their own data on the marmoset, the authors run their analyses on a publicly available data set on the mouse.
+- In addition to their own data in marmoset, the authors run their analyses on a publicly available data set in mouse.
 This allows them to directly compare mouse and marmoset findings, which significantly strengthens their conclusions.

 The paper provides interesting new evidence to the ongoing discussion about the influence of non-visual factors in general, and running in particular, on visual cortex activity.
 As such, it helps to pull this discussion out of the rodent field mainly and into the field of primate research.
+The bigger question of *why* there are differences between rodents and primates remains still unanswered, but the authors do their best to provide possible explanations.
 The elegant experimental set-up of the marmoset on a treadmill will certainly add new findings to this issue also in the years to come.

 Reviewer #2 (Public Review):

 To answer this fundamental question the authors established a novel paradigm in which a head-fixed marmoset was able to run on a treadmill while watching a visual stimulus on a display.
-In addition, eye movements and running speed were monitored continuously and extracellular neuronal activity in the primary visual cortex was recorded using high-channel-count electrode arrays.
-This paradigm uniquely permitted investigation of whether locomotion modulates sensory-evoked activity in the visual cortex of a marmoset.
-Moreover, to directly compare the responses in the marmoset visual cortex to responses in the mouse visual cortex the authors made use of a publicly-available mouse dataset from the Allen Institute.
-In this dataset, the mouse was also running on a treadmill and observing a set of visual stimuli on a display.
+In addition, eye movements and running speed were monitored continuously and extracellular neuronal activity in primary visual cortex recorded using high-channel-count electrode arrays.
+This paradigm uniquely permitted to investigate whether locomotion modulates sensory evoked activity in visual cortex of marmoset.
+Moreover, to directly compare the responses in marmoset visual cortex to responses in mouse visual cortex the authors made use of a publicly-available mouse dataset from the Allen Institute.
+In this dataset the mouse was also running on a treadmill and observing a set of visual stimuli on a display.
 The authors took extra care to have the marmoset and mouse paradigms as comparable as possible.

 To characterize the visually driven activity the authors present a series of moving gratings and estimate receptive fields with sparse noise.
 To estimate the gain modulation by running the authors split the dataset into epochs of running and non-running which allowed them to estimate the visually evoked firing rates in both behavioral states.